ermakovich/ermakovich/src/posts/2023-11-26-lint-staged-with-prettier-proper-configuring/index.md

 cover_image: ./prettier-error.png
 ---

 One of the most common use cases for [lint-staged](https://github.com/lint-staged/lint-staged) is formatting files using [Prettier](https://prettier.io).
-Documentation of lint-staged is full of references to this use case, suggesting you to achive it this way:
+Documentation of lint-staged is full of references to this use case, suggesting you to achieve it this way:

 ```json:title=.lintstagedrc
 {